 Storing food in such containers, as long as you follow the instructions below, will allow you to keep it safe for at least five years and up to 10.
 With the lightweight container you can add a few of these to your BOB as well as storing them in your cellar for when TSHTF.

 What Kind of Food Can I Store?

 You might think it is easy to think that you would be able to store any food if you have oxygen absorbers; some kinds of food that will not keep well if they are not stored in more specialized containers such as Mylar bags.
 The kind of food that you can store in water or soda bottle is dry food, that means storing grains, salt, and even sugar.

 Because of the leaching effect, it is not advisable to store water for a long time in these bottles.
-You must remember that water is an aggressive substance and it will degrade plastic little by little; this is why even water bottles have a best-by date.
+You must remember that water can be very aggressive, and it will degrade plastic little by little; this is why even water bottles have a best-by date.

 Foods with high fat or oil content will not keep well in PET bottles; it is also inadvisable to store products that contain leavening.
 Remember when thinking about storing food in PET bottles is you want them to be as dry as possible.